icon icon icon icon icon icon icon

 “The food crisis in Southern Africa is reaching unprecedented levels, leaving millions on the brink of survival,” said Patrick Sikana, CARE Southern Africa Regional Director.
 “Women and girls, already disproportionately impacted by hunger and economic hardship, are bearing the heaviest burden.
 These are not just statistics; they represent mothers, daughters, and children facing extreme adversity daily.
 This crisis threatens maternal and child health and perpetuates poverty and vulnerability.
 As the world prepares for COP29, the impacts of climate change continue to decimate and shatter families in Southern Africa”.

-Zimbabwe is facing a severe food crisis, with acute food insecurity reaching IPC Phase 3 levels across the country, leaving at least 4.7 million people struggling with food insecurity.
+Zimbabwe is facing a severe food crisis, with acute food insecurity reaching IPC Phase 3 levels across the country, leaving millions of people struggling with food insecurity.
 This means that some households are not consuming enough food and have high levels of malnutrition, while others are adopting irreversible coping strategies – such as selling assets that support their livelihoods – to support a limited diet.
 The El Niño phenomenon, coupled with a 43% currency devaluation and soaring inflation, has caused food prices to skyrocket.
 This makes it increasingly difficult for people to afford essential food items.
 Additionally, as water sources dry up, poor households in arid regions are struggling to sustain both livestock and crop production.
 The lean season is expected to continue until early 2025, leaving many families enduring prolonged hardship.

 Hunger is forcing families deeper into debt and poverty, as Kudzai Marumura, a mother of three from Bikita District in southeastern Zimbabwe, explained.
 “We’ve been forced into debt, borrowing just to keep food on the table,” Kudzai added.
 “Our children are losing weight, struggling to focus, and facing hunger every day.
 Hunger has become our children’s shadow, following them to school.”